 Joseph, now seventeen years old, is hated by his brothers as his father’s favourite and for his dreams.
 One day, when the brothers are out feeding their father's flocks, they conspire against Joseph, strip him of his coat and throw him into a pit.
 They then sell him to some passing Ishmaelites, who sell him to Potipher, an officer of Pharaoh, letting his father believe he has been killed by wild animals.

 Joseph, blessed by God in all he does, is promoted to be in charge of all Potipher’s affairs.
 After some time, Potipher’s wife falsely accuses Joseph of trying to seduce her and he is thrown in prison.

-Having previously interpreted dreams of a baker and butler, Joseph is remembered by the butler and released to interpret Pharaoh’s dreams.
+Having previously interpreted dreams of a baker and butler while in prison, Joseph is remembered by the butler and released to interpret Pharaoh’s dreams.
 This he does by not only foretelling seven years of plenty followed by seven years of famine, but advises how the situation should be managed.
 As a consequence of this wisdom, he is made ruler of all Egypt, second only to Pharaoh.
 Joseph is given Asenath, the daughter of a priest as his wife, and is to have two sons, Manasseh and Ephraim, before the famine comes.

 As foretold by Joseph, after seven years of plenty a severe famine hits Egypt and the lands around.
 Jacob’s sons have to go twice to Egypt to buy corn, each time tried by Joseph, but do not recognise him.
 On the second occasion, Joseph reveals himself to them and an emotional reunion follows.
 All Jacob’s family are now able to go to Egypt and live freely in the land of Goshen, nourished by Joseph.

 After blessing Joseph’s sons and his own, Jacob dies and is carried with great pomp and ceremony to be buried in Canaan with Abraham, Sarah, Isaac, Rebekah and Leah.

 After having given orders concerning his own burial, Joseph dies aged 110.